LCVK14/DocDock/README.md

 - Open cmd in the `useless_hack` folder and run `npm install`
 - Run `npm run start`
 - If a browser tab doesn't open, then ctrl + click the URL that shows up
+- When the website load, Keep pressing the button and learn the values of Pi